As an Amazon Associate, I earn from qualifying purchases.

 Gongylosoma baliodeirus (um)

 Rupert L. from the United Kingdom was out herping in Thailand a couple nights ago and came upon this little beauty.
 It’s Gongylosoma baliodeirus or possibly a subspecies.
 I say possibly because I can’t find any information about the snake online at all.
-A Google search on image and text of the name of the snake produces nothing but the name, classification and who first found it (Boie).
+A Google search on the image and text of the name of the snake produces nothing but the name, classification, and who first found it (Boie).
 I did find one report of this snake being found in Borneo at 2,000 feet elevation on Mt.
 Penrissen, Sarawak, Malaysia.

 Rupert had an illustration he found in a book that identified it as Gongylosoma, but that’s about all we know from information found in books or online.

-The snake was caught at night in Krabi Noi rainforest (Krabi province, Thailand) after midnight on a half-moon night.
+The snake was caught at night in the Krabi Noi rainforest (Krabi province, Thailand) after midnight on a half-moon night.
 The elevation was roughly 100 meters above sea level.

 This snake is about 40 cm in length and under 5 cm in girth at its thickest.
 It is smooth-scaled and Rupert counted 8 diagonal scales to the vertebral column.